The root chakra is the first of the three chakras of the matter, which are more physical. There are 6 other chakras. It is named Muladhara.

-On the psychological and spiritual side, the root chakra assists us in the development of personal integrity, self-esteem and gives us a sense of belonging.
+On the psychological and spiritual side, the root chakra assists us in the development of personal integrity and self-esteem and gives us a sense of belonging.

-It helps us feel grounded and connected to the earth and hence gives us a place to take root in.
+It helps us feel grounded and connected to the earth, giving us a place to take root in.
 Its energy flow propels us forward through the journey of life.

-This usually happens when there is a threat of our sense of belonging in the world through the trauma which makes us feel insecure.
+This usually happens when there is a threat to our sense of belonging in the world through trauma, making us feel insecure.

 Imbalance of the root chakra

-The imbalance of this chakra often leaves one with a feeling of low energy, anxiety, worry, depression, frustration, anger, rage and generally have no interest in being alive.
+The imbalance of this chakra often leaves one with a feeling of low energy, anxiety, worry, depression, frustration, anger, and rage, and generally, have no interest in being alive.

-The mental signs of an imbalance are lack of focus, pessimism, negative thoughts.
+The mental signs of an imbalance are a lack of focus, pessimism, and negative thoughts.

-On the converse, when it is balanced one's energy flows smoothly, has a sense of belonging, feels secure in their actions and has an increased sense of self-worth.
+On the converse, when it is balanced, one’s energy flows smoothly, one has a sense of belonging, feels secure in their actions, and has an increased sense of self-worth.

-To cure the imbalance requires engagement in deeper meditation, specific yoga techniques and trauma psychotherapy.
+Curing the imbalance requires engagement in deeper meditation, and specific yoga techniques.

 Root Chakra Support

-The energy derived from this chakra supports in harnessing courage and the will when we are faced with challenging situations.
+The energy derived from this chakra supports us in harnessing courage and will when we are faced with challenging situations.

-Events that threaten our survival such as famine and natural disasters are all imprinted in our bodies and passed through generations with patterns that are unconscious to our mind and will.
+Events that threaten our survival, such as famine and natural disasters, are imprinted in our bodies and passed through generations with unconscious patterns to our minds and will.

-You should keep in mind that karmas of our present and past lives rest their energies in the root chakra.
-They lay dormant until when the right conditions occur and they will bloom to life.
+Remember that the karma of our present and past lives rests their energies in the root chakra.
+They lay dormant until the right conditions occur and will bloom to life.

 Color of the root chakra

-Since it's the first of all energy centers, is has the densest of colors which is red.
+Since it’s the first of all energy centers, it has the densest of colors: red.
 In the wavelengths in the visible spectrum, it is the most stimulating and the slowest.

 For this reason, we have red used as the stop sign in the warning light system.
-It commands attention, warns us of danger and when we see red, we immediately take action.
+It commands attention, warns us of danger, and we immediately take action when we see red.

 Also, red is the color of life force as it is the color of blood and the first color we come into contact with when we are born.
 Therefore, it depicts energy and our connection with the earth.
 It carries our survival promise.